pavlexander/gpu_tests/README.md

 ![Image of results](resultsNew.png)

-Also worth mentioning, that writing a wrapper is more complicated than writing the managedCuda code.
+Also worth mentioning, that writing a wrapper is more complicated than writing managedCuda code.
-Also, writing the managedCuda code is a bit harder than writing IlGPU code.
+Also, writing managedCuda code is a bit harder than writing IlGPU code.
 Also, writing OpenCL will make your code available on Radeon video cards, by sacrificing a tiny little bit of performance..
 The choice is hard.